 Armon joined Watsi on April 7th, 2014.
 Nine years ago, Armon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Armon's most recent donation traveled 8,800 miles to support Chom, a retired commune chief from Cambodia, to fund cataract surgery so he can regain his vision.
+Armon's most recent donation traveled 8,300 miles to support Nang, a 40-year-old woman from Burma, to fund an MRI to help treat her injury and infection.

 Armon has funded healthcare for 121 patients in 14 countries.